 The first three measures address operating expense efficiencies.
-Operating expenses per passenger trip have increased by 18 percent between FY 2008 and FY 2013; operating expense per vehicle mile has decreased nearly 9 percent overall between FY 2008 and FY 2013.
-The CTC has experienced a continued decline in this measure since a high of \$2.67 in 2008.
-The operating expense per driver hour has decreased by 37 percent since 2008 with a significant decrease between 2012 and 2103.
+Operating expenses per passenger trip have increased by 20 percent between FY 2010 and FY 2015; operating expense per vehicle mile has increased between FY 2010 and FY 2015.
+The operating expense per driver hour has significantly since 2010 with a significant decrease between 2012 and 2013.
 This decrease in operating expense is primarily due to SCT becoming a fully brokered system.

 The other three efficiency measures listed in Table 1-11 indicate the local non-government revenue ratio, the local government revenue ratio and the federal government revenue ratio.
 The local non-government revenue ratio is a ratio of farebox and other local non-government revenue, divided by total operating expenses.
 The local government revenue ratio is the ratio of local government revenues divided by total operating expenses.
 Over the six-year period, the local non-government revenue ratio, which primarily includes the farebox revenues has decreased.
-From 2012 to 2013 there was a significant decrease in the local government revenue ratio with an overall decrease during the six year period of 7 percent.
-The decrease during 2012 to 2013 is primarily due to the SCT becoming a fully brokered system.
+The local government revenue ration has increased nearly 8% since FY 2010.